Memoryless scalar quantization for random frames

 \subsubsection{Basics of CS}

 Motivated by the empirical observation that various classes of signals encountered in practice, such as audio and images, admit (nearly) sparse approximations using an appropriate basis or frame, CS has now been established as an effective sampling theory \cite{OriginCS1,OriginCS2,OriginCS3,candes2006compressive}.
 Let $x$ be in $\Sigma_k^N$, i.e., a $k$-sparse vector in $\mathbb{R}^N$.
 In CS, one collects non-adaptive linear measurements of $x$, given by $y=\Phi x$.
-It can be shown that if $\Phi\in\mathbb{R}^{m\times N}$, with $m\ll N$, is an appropriate matrix, e.g., if it satisfies the restricted isometry property (RIP) of order $k$ with a sufficiently small constant $\delta_k$, see, e.g., ~\cite{OriginCS1,OriginCS2,OriginCS3}, then the solution of the $\ell_1$-minimization problem given by
+It can be shown that if $\Phi\in\mathbb{R}^{m\times N}$, with $m\ll N$, is an appropriate matrix, e.g., if it satisfies the restricted isometry property (RIP) of order $k$ with a sufficiently small constant $\delta_k$, see, e.g., \cite{OriginCS1,OriginCS2,OriginCS3}, then the solution of the $\ell_1$-minimization problem given by

 yields $x\in \Sigma_k^N$ exactly (or when compressible, an approximation that is nearly as accurate as the best $k$ term approximation of $x$).

 Even though RIP is a deterministic condition, checking for RIP becomes computationally intractable as the size of the matrix grows \cite{bandeira2013certifying,tillmann2014computational}.
 Fortunately, broad classes of random matrices are known to satisfy RIP with overwhelming probability.
 In particular, consider $\Phi\in\mathbb{R}^{m\times N}$ whose rows are independent isotropic sub-Gaussian random vectors (note unusual normalization where we do not normalize based on the number of rows).
 If $m\geq C\epsilon^{-2}k\ln(eN/k)$, where $C>0$ depends only on the sub-Gaussian norm of the rows, $\frac{1}{\sqrt{m}}\Phi$ satisfies the RIP of order $k$ with $\delta_k<\epsilon$ for any $\epsilon \in (0,1)$ with probability at least $1-2\exp(-c\epsilon^2m)$; see, e.g., \cite{Vershbook}.
-Therefore, such matrices is of interest in CS.
+Therefore, such matrices are of interest in CS.